-The Epson EcoTank ET-2720 All-In-One Supertank Printer ($199 on amazon) is the tiniest and least expensive of Epson’s bulk-ink all-in-one printers.
+The Epson EcoTank ET-2720 All-In-One Supertank Printer ($199 on amazon) is the tiniest expensive Epson’s bulk-ink all-in-one printer.
 It may not be the fastest or the fanciest AIO out there, but it churns out quality prints at an inexpensive web page.
-While its publish speed can’t quite stay up to date with the Editors’ Choice Canon Pixma G6020 MegaTank All-in-One Printer, it is still a strong option for home-based workplaces.
+While its publish speed can’t quite stay updated with the Editors’ Choice Canon Pixma G6020 MegaTank All-in-One Printer, it is still a strong option for home-based workplaces.

 Light and Small